-A Board-approved policy for the selection and continuation of office for directors specifies the nomination and evaluation processes.
-All new directors are appointed at the next AGM by shareholders' resolution.
-One third of all directors are required to retire annually by rotation and are considered for reappointment at the AGM if put forward for re-election.
-The Board is permitted to remove a director without shareholder approval where there is due cause.
+There is a Board-approved policy for the selection and continuation of office for directors specifying the nomination and evaluation processes to be followed.
+All directors are appointed at the AGM by shareholders' resolution.
+One third of all directors are required to retire annually by rotation and are considered for re-appointment at the AGM if put forward for re-election.
+The Board is permitted to remove a director without shareholder approval for due cause.

 The nomination & governance committee assists in identifying suitable candidates that will address the Board's requirements in terms of knowledge, skills and resources.
-All appointments comply with the requirements of the Companies Act and the Company's Memorandum of Incorporation.
+All appointments comply with the requirements of the Companies Act and the Company's memorandum of incorporation.